devleaks/simpleteller.js/README.md

 # Simple Teller .js

-Simple, json-based story teller engine.
+Simple, json-fed story teller engine.

 Inspired by the elegance and simplicity of [deltatre' SportTeller](http://www.deltatre.com/online-solutions/sportteller/) (with examples